Rainbow Connection: Legacy and other Muppet renditions

 The song's name has been used by a number of charitable organizations wishing to evoke its message, including a children's charity similar to the Make-A-Wish Foundation, a summer camp for seriously ill children, and a horseriding camp for people with disabilities.
 The name's influence can also be seen from business names to artificial Christmas tree products.

 The American Film Institute named "Rainbow Connection" the 74th greatest movie song of all time in AFI's 100 Years...100 Songs.

 Kermit the Frog reprised the song on The Muppet Show in 1981 as a duet with Debbie Harry when she was a guest star.
 Jeff Moss and Ralph Burns also quoted the song's intro as the intro to the instrumental, "carriage ride" rendition of "Together Again" that segued into the Muppet Babies song sequence, "I'm Gonna Always Love You" in The Muppets Take Manhattan (1984).
 The song is also reprised by a large group of Muppets as the closing number in the 1985 special The Muppets: A Celebration of 30 Years.

 Kermit reprises the song in the 2011 film The Muppets, this time as a duet with Miss Piggy that leads into the entire Muppet group singing together.
 A shorter version of the song performed by tribute band "The Moopets", along with Fozzie Bear, is also used in the film.
 The iTunes release of The Muppets soundtrack included a new version of the song as an exclusive bonus track, recorded by Steve Whitmire as Kermit.
 The song was also reprised in the TV series The Muppets, in the 2015 episode "Pig's in a Blackout".

 In 1996 in Whanganui, New Zealand, a 21-year-old man burst into the radio station Star FM and took the manager hostage, demanding that Kermit the Frog's rendition of the song be played.

 On September 24, 2011, the town of Leland, Mississippi, changed the name of a local bridge to "The Rainbow Connection" in honor of Henson on what would have been his 75th birthday.
 Henson had lived in Leland and played near the bridge as a child.

+On January 7, 2019, Kermit and Jimmy Fallon performed "Rainbow Connection" on The Tonight Show Starring Jimmy Fallon.

 On April 25, 2020, Disney released a new performance of the song (performed by Matt Vogel as Kermit the Frog) on social media to lift spirits during the COVID-19 pandemic.

 On January 14, 2022, during Epcot's Festival of the Arts, "Rainbow Connection" was featured in a lighting display on Spaceship Earth.